Get a Kansas Financial Power of Attorney in minutes

 All the forms you need to create a personal estate plan

-The process takes less than an hour, and you can complete it from the comfort of your home.
+The process takes less than an hour, and you can complete it from the comfort of your home

-Decide who your agent will be and what authority you want them to have.
-Then, simply answer a few questions.
+Indicate who your agent will be and what authority you want them to have

-Print and sign your document following the instructions.
-This may include signing in front of witnesses or a notary.
+Carefully follow the instructions provided in the form, which may include signing your documents in front of witnesses or a notary

-Understand how a financial POA works in Kansas
+Understand how a POA works in Kansas

 A power of attorney is a legal document that gives one person (the attorney-in-fact or agent) the legal authority to act on behalf of another person (the principal).
 A principal can create a power of attorney if they are an adult and competent.

-In Kansas, there are two main types of powers of attorney: the financial power of attorney and the durable power of attorney for health care decisions.
-You can use a financial power of attorney to give an attorney-in-fact the power to handle your property, finances, and personal affairs.
+In Kansas, there are two main types of powers of attorney: the power of attorney and the durable power of attorney for health care decisions.
+You can use a power of attorney to give an attorney-in-fact the power to handle your property, finances, and personal affairs.
 If you want someone to make medical decisions for you, you need to create a durable power of attorney for health care decisions.
 Many people create these documents at the same time.
 You can do this today through our estate planning package, listed above.

 Decide what powers you want to give

-Before you begin making a financial power of attorney, think about why you want one and what powers you want to give your attorney-in-fact.
+Before you begin making a power of attorney, think about why you want one and what powers you want to give your attorney-in-fact.

 In Kansas, you can give your attorney-in-fact broad or limited powers to handle your financial affairs.
 If you want them to act while you are incapacitated, you should consider giving them broad powers with few limitations.
 Broad powers give more flexibility to your attorney-in-fact and will allow them to handle unexpected circumstances.

-You also can create more than one financial power of attorney if you want to give one attorney-in-fact limited powers to handle specific matters for you while you are healthy and broad powers to the attorney-in-fact who will act while you are incapacitated.
+You also can create more than one power of attorney if you want to give one attorney-in-fact limited powers to handle specific matters for you while you are healthy and broad powers to the attorney-in-fact who will act while you are incapacitated.

 Choose your attorney-in-fact

-Your attorney-in-fact under a financial power of attorney should be someone you trust to care for your money and property.
+Your attorney-in-fact under a power of attorney should be someone you trust to care for your money and property.
 They also should be smart with money and comfortable dealing with financial professionals, attorneys, and banks.

 You can appoint more than one attorney-in-fact, but this usually is not a good idea because it can lead to confusion and arguments between your attorneys-in-fact.
 However, you should name one or more successor attorneys-in-fact when you want your power of attorney to be effective while you are incapacitated.
 A successor attorney-in-fact will take over as attorney-in-fact when your first choice is unable to serve.

 When choosing a form, make sure it is from a reliable source and complies with Kansas law.
-We offer easy-to-use Kansas financial power of attorney forms, and you can select the forms that best fit your needs.
+We offer easy-to-use Kansas power of attorney forms, and you can select the forms that best fit your needs.

 Sign your power of attorney with the correct number of witnesses